Best regards, Sebastian, Buenos Aires, Argentina

 In the morning, we are going to visit Ta’er Monastery, one of the must-see religious sites in Xining.
 Located about 30km to the northeast of Xining City,

 Ta'er Monastery, also known as Kumbum Monastery, is one of the six major monasteries of the Gelugpa sect (Yellow Hat) of Tibetan Buddhism in China.
-It was built in 1577 on hallowed ground - the birthplace of Tsongkhapa, founder of the sect.
+It was built in 1577 on holy ground - the birthplace of Tsongkhapa, founder of the sect.
 It is famous for its distinctive architecture, which combines Tibetan and Chinese styles, as well as for its rich collection of Tibetan Buddhist art and artifacts, including thangkas, statues, and manuscripts.
 One of the most notable features of Ta'er Monastery its the Stupa, which is a tall structure that contains multiple levels, each of which represents a different stage of the Buddha's life.
 The Stupa is surrounded by 108 smaller stupas, which are said to represent the 108 earthly desires that humans must overcome to achieve enlightenment.
 Also worth seeking out is three artistic wonders: butter sculptures, murals, and embroidery.

 After the tour, you will be transferred to Xining railway station to board the train to Lhasa.
 (Note: Please be sure to bring your Tibet Permit which will be checked when you board the train.)